gabrielbull/react-router-server/README.md

 ## Example

 A working example is provided in the example directory of this project.
-To try for yourself, you can clone this project and run `npm run start`.
+To try for yourself, you can clone this project and run `npm start`.
 This will provide a server accessible at [http://localhost:3000](http://localhost:3000).